 Losing your mobile device — especially a smartphone — is the ultimate stressor.
 Our devices carry the bulk of our private information and potentially sensitive data.
 If lost or stolen, that can mean disastrous or heartbreaking consequences.
 If you use an Android device, there are ways to find its location if it ends up out of your hands.
 Here are some handy resources that you can use as long as your phone is on and connected to a mobile or Wi-Fi network.
 Note that we strongly discourage using phone trackers to follow people or for any illicit purpose.

 Find My Device

 The app makes it simple to locate your lost device, and it’s free to download from the Play Store.
-After you install the app, it will ask you to log in and to make sure location tracking is turned on.
+After you install the app, it will ask you to log in and make sure location tracking is enabled.
 Once the app is installed and running, you can locate your device, as long as it’s turned on and connected to Wi-Fi or mobile data.

-To track your device, you can also go to Find My Device’s website in any browser, whether on your computer or another smartphone.
-If you’re logged into your Google account you can type “find my phone” into the Google search box.
+To track your device, you can also use Find My Device’s website in any browser, whether on your computer or another smartphone.
+If you’re logged into your Google account, you can type “find my phone” into the Google search box.
 If your lost device has access to the internet and location tracking is on, you’ll find out where it is.
-One of the great features here is that you can lock the device and write a message with an accompanying phone number.
+One of the outstanding features here is that you can lock the device and write a message with an accompanying phone number.
 That way, if someone finds or has your device, all they have to do is press the Call Me button on the screen to call the specified phone number.
-You can also choose to play a (very loud) sound or erase the phone remotely.
+You can also play a (very) loud sound or erase the phone remotely.